eDiscovery Rules

 • Key Players at the client.
 This isn’t written in stone and should be validated by your custodian interview process.

-• List of persons for legal hold notice and process for creating and distributing hold notice. is this handled internally?
+• List of persons for legal hold notice and process for creating and distributing hold notice.
+Is this handled internally?
 If so, counsel should at least review the notice and work with the client to track responses and recipients, as well as whether supplemental notices are sent.

 • Third parties that may have relevant data, even if your client won’t send subpoenas.
 That includes the role of the third party, time frame they were involved, scope of involvement and the name of key players.
 Notifying third parties of litigation (they likely already know) and what you anticipate them receiving can be helpful and allow you to coordinate the third party providing data in a way that makes it best for all parties, including your client.
 The incentive for a third party to review data and only provide responsive documents is very low, so you need to manage what you can through counsel.
 Note that I am in no way suggesting you can influence a third party, just that coordinated efforts can provide better data for all parties.